Azure/azure-quickstart-templates/quickstarts/microsoft.azurestackhci/create-cluster/README.md

 ---
-description: This template creates an Azure Stack HCI 23H2 cluster.
+description: This template creates an Azure Stack HCI 23H2 cluster using an ARM template.
 page_type: sample
 products:
 - azure